hydraraptor81/ntu_sc2001_project/project1/README.md

 S = \frac{2}{\ln 2} \approx 2.885
 $$

-However, this is not practical as mergesort is $O(N)$ at every level, which fails to take advantage of the more efficient insertion sort for smaller arrays, thus we should find a way to determine an optimal S empirically by varying number of elements N.
+However, this is not practical as mergesort is $O(N)$ at every level, using such a small S fails to take advantage of the more efficient insertion sort for smaller arrays, thus we should find a way to determine an optimal S empirically by varying number of elements N.

 Truncated data from c(ii)